-Analysis of the auditor's remuneration is as follows: 2014 £m 2013 £m Fees payable to the Company's auditor and their associates for the audit of the Company's annual financial statements - - Fees payable to the Company's auditor and their associates for other services to the Group: The audit of the Company's subsidiaries Total audit fees 0.1 0.1 0.1 0.1 Audit related assurance services Taxation advisory services Other assurance services 0.1 - - 0.1 0.2 0.1 Total non-audit fees 0.1 0.4 Total fees payable 0.2 0.5
+Analysis of the auditor's remuneration is as follows: Group 2014 £m Group 2013 £m

+Fees payable to the Company's auditor and their associates for the audit of the Company's annual financial statements - -

-\ Fees payable to the auditor in relation to other audit related services totalled £82,450 (2013: £81,600).
+Fees payable to the Company's auditor and their associates for other services to the Group

+The audit of the Company's subsidiaries 0.1 0.1

+Total audit fees 0.1 0.1

+Audit-related assurance services 0.1 0.1

+Taxation advisory services - 0.2

+Total non-audit fees 0.2 0.3

+Total fees payable 0.2 0.4

-Fees payable for the audit of the Company's financial statements of £3,635 (2013: £2,958) were borne by another Group company and have not been recharged.
+^{} Fees payable to the auditor in relation to other audit related services totalled £82,450 (2013: £81,600).
+Fees payable for the audit of the Company's financial statements of £3,635 (2013: £2,958).
 Fees payable to Deloitte LLP and their associates for non-audit services to the Company are not required to be disclosed because the consolidated financial statements are only required to disclose such fees on a consolidated basis.